jclark/rpi-cm4-ptp-guide/os.md

 ### Network Manager

-Raspberry Pi OS 12 by default uses Network Manager to manage network connections.
+Raspberry Pi OS Bookworm by default uses Network Manager to manage network connections.

 You can see the current connections using